openwdl/wdl/modules/SPEC.md

 Lockfiles apply only to the module they sit in.
 When resolving dependencies, the engine consults the consuming module's `module.json` constraints and, if present, the consumer's own `module-lock.json`; lockfiles shipped by upstream dependencies are not consulted.
 This keeps consumers in control of their transitive version choices and prevents upstream version decisions from silently propagating through the dependency tree.

 Cached module sources (the local directories where resolved modules are downloaded or cloned) must **not** be committed.
 These are ephemeral and can be reconstructed from the lockfile.
-Engines should store cached modules in a location outside the project directory (e.g., a user-level cache) or in a directory conventionally covered by `.gitignore`.
+This specification does not prescribe where engines store the cache.
+An engine may keep it inside the project directory (e.g., under a `modules/` subdirectory by default, covered by `.gitignore`) or outside it (e.g., under a user-level global cache); the choice is an engine concern.

 A companion JSON Schema is available at [`schemas/module-lock.schema.json`](schemas/module-lock.schema.json).